 It’s a bit of a misnomer to call these “Spring 2021 Photos” as they have been in my inbox for months, continually reminding me they haven’t been processed.
 Finally I succumbed and I’ve now caught up with the backlog for the Photo Gallery.
 I’ve included a few here – please see the Gallery for the others.
 You’ll notice that the ones here are (mostly) our common ones but still stunning or odd (such as Angus’s partial albino Ringed Plover).
 Pictures of our rarer winter guests are covered in other posts.
 Despite my vow to not indulge the Gull Brigade, Bruce’s picture of an Iceland Gull was just too good…

-My thanks go to Dave Grant, Angus Hogg, David Lynn, Jamie McPike and Bob Ross for sending in photos for the Photo Gallery.
+My thanks (again) go to Dave Grant, Angus Hogg, Bruce Kerr and David Lynn and for their contributions.

 Angus Hogg has been busy writing up his sighting of a Sooty Tern at Maidens in 2020.
 This not only covers this first for Ayrshire but is an excellent example of how to write-up such a sighting.
 This has been added to our growing list of longer Articles.
 Please enjoy.

 Now that “Spotty” the Spotted Sandpiper has headed off from Ayrshire, it is a good time to record his stay.
 (For those of us living outside South Ayrshire, a lot of people are very grateful Spotty hung around until the lockdown was eased!)